rphilipzhang/AI-PhD-S26/Notes/AI-Generated/7-DRL.md

 - **RLHF and reward modeling** have emerged as the dominant paradigm for post-training LLMs.
 The connection between PPO's trust-region approach and the KL penalty in RLHF highlights how foundational RL concepts directly enable modern AI alignment.
 However, reward hacking (Goodhart's Law) remains a fundamental challenge.
 - **DPO offers a simpler alternative** to the full RLHF pipeline, with competitive empirical performance.
 Its application to multi-objective content generation (e.g., balancing engagement and polarization) demonstrates the versatility of preference optimization for business applications.
 - Deep RL opens the door to applications with high-dimensional state spaces—such as dynamic pricing, personalized recommendations, adaptive marketing, inventory management, customer journey optimization, and LLM-powered content generation—where tabular methods are infeasible.
+- **RLVR and emergent reasoning** represent a frontier where RL with verifiable rewards produces sophisticated cognitive behaviors—verification, back-tracking, self-correction—without explicit programming.
+GRPO's elimination of the value network further simplifies the training pipeline, pointing toward a future where reasoning capabilities arise naturally from scale and RL optimization.
-- **Extensions** like Double DQN, Prioritized Replay, Dueling DQN, A3C, TRPO, PPO, DPO, and CoT reasoning offer further improvements and continue to be active areas of research.
+- **Extensions** like Double DQN, Prioritized Replay, Dueling DQN, A3C, TRPO, PPO, DPO, GRPO, and CoT reasoning offer further improvements and continue to be active areas of research.

 ## References